adamacosta/lfs/extras/02-basic-system-utils.md

 ## rsync

+Synchornize different file trees, indifferent to whether the target is local or remote.
 This will be built without support for the daemon.

 ```sh
 curl https://www.samba.org/ftp/rsync/src/rsync-3.2.3.tar.gz -o /sources/rsync-3.2.3.tar.gz &&